Wizenoze’s mission is to unlock the potential of the internet for all learners globally

-- The challenge of finding relevant information that is suitable for educational purposes.
+- Finding relevant information that is suitable for educational purposes.

-- The challenge of finding readable information that is suited for their reading level.
+- Finding readable information that is suited for their reading level.

-- The challenge of finding reliable information among the vast amount of unreliable, fake information.
+- Finding reliable information among the vast amount of fake information.

-With our technology, we offer a solution for students to face these challenges.
-We offer access to an internet for education.
-We develop technology that enables students to search and find relevant and trusted content online that matches their interests and reading skills.
+Wizenoze offer a solution for students by providing access to an internet tailored for education.
+Our technology enables all learners to search and find relevant and trusted content online that matches their interests and reading skills.
 These products are powered by our search engine, AI-driven classification algorithm and content creation tools.

 “Young people have the right to get information that is important to their health and well-being.
 Governments should encourage mass media – radio, television, newspapers and Internet content sources – to provide information that young people can understand and to not promote materials that could harm young people.
 Mass media should particularly be encouraged to supply information in languages that minority and indigenous children can understand.
 Children should also have access to children’s books.”